PaarthSuwi/CAPSTONE/README.md

 # CAPSTONE
-college conducted capstone interview prep
+conducted interview prep for the students to have a better view at the questionaire rounds and the basic coding concepts and challenges